dev0ps221/JustCode/README.md

 #Syntax

 #arithmetic operations ( brackets priority not made yet )
-// like you do in other languages (laughing...)
+.. like you do in other languages (laughing...)

 #affecting variables (actually working on that)
-// =V variablename value
+..=V variablename value

 #printing stuff(not yet implemented)